LTUC/amman-dotnet-401d2/Curriculum/Class27/lab/README.md

 ## Tests

-Test the getter/setters of your `Product` model
+1. Test the getter/setters of your `Product` model.
+1. Test the CRUD capabilities of your interface.

 ## Rubric